-Operator presence controls were not available or possibly disabled which resulted on the mower blades staying engaged even when the operator was not in the seat.
+Operator presence controls were not available or possibly disabled which resulted in the mower blades staying engaged even when the operator was not in the seat.

 How to Operate Zero-Turn Mowers Safely

 - Do not operate your mower in wet conditions.
 Stay about from slopes when the grass is wet.
-They mower is harder to control in wet conditions.
+The mower is harder to control in wet conditions.

 - Stay away from bodies of water.
 Make sure you are staying a minimum of 5 feet from any bodies of water.
 It’s tempting to get as close as you can to a body of water to not have to spend as much time mowing these areas with an alternative cutting method.

-It’s better to be safe and not find your mower laying in the body of water.
+It’s better to be safe and not find your mower laying in a body of water.
 Use a handheld trimmer or a push mower to mow these areas.

-- Stay away from embarkments, retaining walls, ditches and any other quick changes in terrain.
-The same rule applies as with bodies of water.
+- Stay away from embankments, retaining walls, ditches, and any other quick changes in terrain.
+The same rule applies to bodies of water.
 Leave 5 feet of room between the mower and these items.